A comprehensive guide to help you buy original art online in 2020. Find out our top picks & the most popular websites for buying art…

 As an artist myself I can tell you that artists LOVE getting messages from people interested in buying their work.
 It allows us to keep doing what we love to do.
 So don’t be shy and introduce yourself to the artists you’re interested in.
 We live in a time when social media makes that easier than it’s ever been.

 Art students are increasingly encouraged at college to have their own website.
 It’s hardly surprising that those websites are quickly becoming the artists preferred platform for selling their work.
-There’s no middle man, no commission to split and no hassle for the buyer trying to work out where to buy the artist’s work.
+There’s no middle man, no commission to split and no hassle for the buyer trying to work out how to buy the art.

 I’ve featured prints by Andy Wilx on MoMa with links to artrepublic where you can buy them.
 But you can also buy prints direct from Andy’s beautifully designed website AndyWilx.com.
 You might even bag them cheaper than gallery sites via his screenprint sales.